jeremenichelli/personal-site/posts/2020-05-12-a-progressive-search-experience-in-next.md

 }
 ```

-Relying completely on the event dispatching and its target, which both come built-in, and delegating the navigation to Next’s Router keeps the client side of the code minimal.
+Relying completely on the event dispatching and its target, which both come built-in, and delegating the navigation to Next’s router keeps the client side of the code minimal.

 > The web does the heavy lifting, our client code is there to enhance the experience